satwikkansal/wtfpython/README.md

 #### 💡 Explanation:

 * [Name Mangling](https://en.wikipedia.org/wiki/Name_mangling) is used to avoid naming collisions between different namespaces.
-* In Python, the interpreter modifies (mangles) the class member names starting with `__` (double underscore) and not ending with more than one trailing underscore by addding `_NameOfTheClass` in frot.
+* In Python, the interpreter modifies (mangles) the class member names starting with `__` (double underscore) and not ending with more than one trailing underscore by adding `_NameOfTheClass` in front.
-* So, to access `__honey` attribute, we are required to append `_Yo` to the front which would prevent conflicts with a same name attribute defined in any other class.
+* So, to access `__honey` attribute, we are required to append `_Yo` to the front which would prevent conflicts with the same name attribute defined in any other class.

 ---